-You may remember that we celebrated the 50th anniversary of Earth Day back in April of this year.
-Cornell Farm remains committed to sustainable and ecologically friendly gardening practices, and focused on making this planet better.
-Since planting season is upon us, we would like to encourage our patrons to support these initiatives by choosing native and drought-tolerant plants for their gardens.
-Instead of planting grass seed for your yard this fall, consider planting some native plants, grasses, and wildflowers instead.
-You will not only be lowering your water use, but you will be supporting our ecosystem and wildlife.
+You may remember that we celebrated the 52st anniversary of Earth Day back in April of this year.
+Cornell Farm remains committed to sustainable and ecologically friendly gardening practices and focused on making this planet better.
+Since planting season is upon us, we would also like to encourage our patrons to support these initiatives by choosing native and drought-tolerant plants for their gardens.
+Instead of planting grass seed for your yard this fall, consider planting some native grasses and wildflowers instead.
+Not only will you be lowering your water use, but you will also be supporting your local ecosystem and wildlife!

-While you likely have already planted your edible winter crops (if not, don't panic!), you will need to plan to keep these plants protected from frost and freeze as we near the end of October by constructing cloches or using frost protect fabric.
-Pay mind to the overnight temps (under 34-5 degrees F.), and be sure to have these protectors ready before the first frost!
+While you have likely already planted your edible winter crops (if not, don't panic!), you will need to plan to keep these plants protected from frost and freeze as we near the end of October, either by constructing cloches or using Harvest Guard® protective fabric.
+Pay attention to overnight temps (under 34-35°F), and be sure to have these protectors ready before the first frost!

-As your summer plants, perennials, and veggies begin to die back, pull out and compost annuals and other brown foliage.
+As your summer plants, perennials, and veggies begin to die, pull out and compost annuals and other brown foliage.
 Unless you are leaving seed heads for winter bird forage or stems for overwintering insect life, it is also a good idea to cut back any lanky, out-of-bloom perennials at this time.
-Once beds are cleaned up, sow winter cover crops or top off with compost to prevent weeds and enrich next seasons’ soil.
+Once beds are cleaned up, sow winter cover crops or top off with compost to prevent weeds and enrich next season's soil.
 If you plan to collect seeds, bring them inside and store them in a cool, dark, dry place.
-Fallen leaves, particularly maple, alder and oak, can provide excellent compost material as well as habitat for beneficial insects and soil microbes.
-We have some excellent expandable rakes in-stock, which are real space-savers for gardeners short on tool storage space.
-If you are able, you should leave a little decomposing plant materials in your garden to help promote a healthy ecosystem in areas where you don’t plan to sow cover crops.
+Fallen leaves — particularly maple, alder, and oak — can provide excellent compost material, as well as habitat for beneficial insects and soil microbes.
+(We have some excellent expandable rakes in stock, which are real space-savers for gardeners short on tool storage space.)
+If you are able, you should leave a little decomposing plant material in your garden to help promote a healthy ecosystem in areas where you don’t plan to sow cover crops.

-While cleaning up your garden, you may find now is a good time to do light pruning out of crossing rose branches.
-Be sure to use clean, sharp tools!
+While cleaning up your garden, you may find now is a good time to do light pruning on roses to remove crossing branches.
+As always, be sure to use clean, sharp tools!

-Early October is the perfect time to plant onions and garlic!
+Early October is also the perfect time to plant onions and garlic!
 We have a wide variety to choose from in-store.
-Planting these after the fall equinox gives these easy growers a jumpstart, so that they will be among the first sprouts in spring.
-Aside from the obvious delicious benefits of planting onions and garlic, it also has the added benefit of deterring deer from helping themselves to your veggie garden.
+Planting after the fall equinox gives these easy growers a jump start so that they will be among the first sprouts in spring.
+Aside from the obvious delicious benefits of planting onions and garlic, they also have the added benefit of deterring deer from helping themselves to your veggie garden.

 Some varieties of hardy greens like spinach and kale can still be planted in a warm spot in early October.
 Kale, in particular, is resilient in our cold temperatures, providing greens through the winter months.
 It is still a good idea to cover any hardy greens with a cloche to protect them from the colder evenings.